mandrean/docker-images/shrink-go/README.md

 ==================
 Compiles, strips and compresses statically linked Go binaries into their smallest possible size.

+Typically let's you save around 70-80 % in file size.

 Based on go1.9 and Alpine 3.6.

 Pre-requisites